 where the Authority (QQI) withdraws validation of a Programme under section 36(7), section 47, or section 59(7) of the Act.

-7.1.2 Moneys Most Recently Paid: the moneys most recently paid to DBS by, or on behalf of, an Enrolled Learner in respect of a Programme for
+7.1.2 Monies Most Recently Paid: the monies most recently paid to DBS by, or on behalf of, an Enrolled Learner in respect of a Programme for

-7.1.3 Payer: the person who paid the Moneys Most Recently Paid.
+7.1.3 Payer: the person who paid the Monies Most Recently Paid.

-7.2 In the event that the Programme(s) cease prior to completion, the Senior Counsel - International for Kaplan International Colleges will be responsible for initiating the drawing down of the guaranteed amounts and ensuring that such amounts are distributed to learners or payers, in accordance with Section 65 (4) (b) of the Act.
-Contact details for the Senior Counsel - International are as follows:
+7.2 In the event that the Programme(s) cease prior to completion, the General Counsel for Kaplan International will be responsible for initiating the drawing down of the guaranteed amounts and ensuring that such amounts are distributed to learners or payers, in accordance with Section 65 (4) (b) of the Act.
+Contact details for the General Counsel are as follows: